commodity-js/commodity/packages/supplier/README.md

 -   Declarative, immutable, functionally pure.
 -   Stateless - Dependencies are resolved via closures, not state.
 Some memoized state is kept for validation and optimization purposes only.
 -   Auto-wired - All products are built by the Supply Chain and resolve their dependencies automatically.
--   Maximal colocation - All product dependencies (suppliers) are registered right next to the function that uses them, not at the entry point.
+-   Maximal colocation - All product suppliers are registered right next to the function that uses them, not at the entry point.
--   Runtime overrides - Use pack() to mock dependencies for testing.
--   Feature swapping - Use try() to "swap" a product with another of the same type, but requiring different supplies.
-Perfect for prototyping, feature flagging, A/B testing, etc.

 📦 Context Propagation

 -   Shared context - Assemble the context once at the entry point, access everywhere without prop-drilling.
 -   Smart memoization - Dependencies injected once per assemble() context for optimal performance.
 -   Context switching - Override context anywhere in the call stack using reassemble().
--   Context addition - Add new context and products depending on that new context deep in the call stack by using just-in-time suppliers.
+-   Context enrichment - Add new context and products depending on new context deep in the call stack by using just-in-time suppliers.

 ⚡ Waterfall Management

--   Eager loading - Use preload: true for immediate initialization of a product on entry point's assemble() call.
+-   Eager loading - Use preload: true for immediate initialization of a product on entry point's assemble() call (default).
 -   Lazy loading - Use preload: false for on-demand initialization of a product when its value is first accessed.

 🧪 Testing and Mocking